enricocirignaco/infrastructureforsensormanagment/docs/report/report.md

 In any system that transmits structured data between components, there must be a clear, unambiguous way to represent and interpret that data.
 This is particularly relevant in IoT environments, where sensor nodes, gateways, and backend services often run on different platforms and are implemented in different programming languages.
 To ensure that a measurement recorded on a microcontroller can later be interpreted correctly in a cloud service or analysis tool, the transmitted data must follow a clearly defined format.

 Schema-based serialization formats address this problem by explicitly defining the structure and types of data.
 This makes it possible to validate data automatically, catch errors at compile time, and generate consistent, type-safe code across multiple programming languages.
-In comparison to textual formats such as JSON or XML, binary serialization formats such as Protocol Buffers additionally offer significant performance advantages [48].
+In comparison to textual formats such as JSON or XML, binary serialization formats such as Protocol Buffers additionally offer significant performance advantages [@protobuf-performance].
 They reduce message size and speed up parsing, which is particularly important in IoT environments with limited bandwidth and processing power.

 ## Evaluating Binary Format

 To select an appropriate format for this project, several binary serialization libraries were evaluated and compared with regard to their efficiency, tooling support, and suitability for both embedded systems and backend services.

 - **Protocol Buffers (Protobuf)** is a widely adopted format developed by Google.
 It provides a well-documented schema definition language, strong cross-platform tooling, and supports efficient encoding and schema evolution.
-Its simplicity and broad ecosystem make it especially attractive for general-purpose use [49].
+Its simplicity and broad ecosystem make it especially attractive for general-purpose use [@protobuf].

 - **Nanopb** is a minimal implementation of Protobuf for embedded systems written in C. It is optimized for extremely constrained environments, requiring less than 10 kB of flash and 1 kB of RAM, and is therefore well suited for microcontroller-based sensor nodes.
-It omits reflection and advanced runtime features to minimize memory usage [50].
+It omits reflection and advanced runtime features to minimize memory usage [@nanopb].

 - **FlatBuffers** offers very high performance and supports random access without full deserialization.
 It is commonly used in latency-sensitive applications like gaming.
-However, compared to Protobuf, it typically requires more manual steps to build and manage data structures, which can make development more complex in smaller-scale applications.[51].
+However, compared to Protobuf, it typically requires more manual steps to build and manage data structures, which can make development more complex in smaller-scale applications.[@flatbuffers].

 - **Apache Avro** is schema-based and commonly used in big data platforms.
-Although powerful, it is less suited for embedded systems due to its design focus on big data infrastructure [52].
+Although powerful, it is less suited for embedded systems due to its design focus on big data infrastructure [@avro].

-- **MessagePack** is a lightweight binary format that aims to be more efficient than JSON while retaining its simplicity and compatibility [53].
+- **MessagePack** is a lightweight binary format that aims to be more efficient than JSON while retaining its simplicity and compatibility [@messagepack].
 However, it does not rely on an explicit schema definition, which can make data validation, versioning, and long-term maintainability more challenging in structured systems.

 Based on this evaluation, Protocol Buffers was selected as the binary serialization format for this project.
 Its strong cross-platform tooling, clear schema definition, and wide adoption make it particularly well suited for scenarios that require structured data exchange across heterogeneous components.
-The format's ability to generate language-specific code and support schema evolution aligns closely with the architectural goals of the system.
-[49]
+The format's ability to generate language-specific code and support schema evolution aligns closely with the architectural goals of the system. [@protobuf]

 ## Protocol Buffers

 Protocol Buffers (Protobuf) is a language-agnostic binary serialization format developed by Google.
 It allows developers to define structured data using a `.proto` schema file, which is then compiled into source code for various programming languages.
-In this project, edition 2023 is used, which is the most recent version and includes modern syntax improvements and clearer semantics compared to older editions [49].
+In this project, edition 2023 is used, which is the most recent version and includes modern syntax improvements and clearer semantics compared to older editions [@protobuf].

 A Protobuf schema defines data structures called messages.
 Each message contains one or more typed fields, each identified by a unique tag number.
-The format supports various scalar types such as `int32`, `uint64`, `bool`, `string`, and `bytes`, as well as nested messages, enumerations, and repeated fields (arrays) [49].
+The format supports various scalar types such as `int32`, `uint64`, `bool`, `string`, and `bytes`, as well as nested messages, enumerations, and repeated fields (arrays) [@protobuf].
 A minimal example looks as follows:

 ```
 message SensorData {